 We were able to access my.miller.capital, where we see a login page (as well as a registration page).
-We also find a logo which says “Stanley VC.”
+We also find a logo that says “Stanley VC.”

 Having changed the language in my.miller.capital to English, when we tried searching again for websites indexed under mtps.expert, we found the meta description “An accessible and intuitive way for traders of all levels to invest.”

-Searching Google for that text, we find additional suspicious website which include it, such as:
+Searching Google for that text, we find additional suspicious websites which include it, such as: